 Wood pellets, which the United States is increasingly exporting to Europe to be burned in power plants, and which, when cut and burned, are carbon intensive and associated with deforestation and habitat loss;

 Nuclear reactors, which facilitate expensive and dangerous nuclear energy projects;

 Vacuum cleaners and digital cameras also appear on the list.
-These items aren’t necessarily bad for the environment, but they also aren’t good – which raises the question of why any of these products are classified as “environmental goods.”
+These items aren't necessarily bad for the environment, but they also aren't good -- which raises the question of whether this agreement is really about environmental protection or simply about expanding free trade.